 Dealing With Overprotective Parents

 While it is good to ask your parents for help, some parents can be overprotective.
 Overprotective parenting, also known as “Helicopter Parenting” is when parents try to help and solve all problems their children may have instead of letting them learn to face challenges themselves at times.
 If you feel that your parents are being too overprotective, don’t yell or scream at them or fight with them.
-Sit down with them and have a calm discussion where you explain how you feel, what you would like and then work out how to carry on from there.
-You don’t want to push them away.
-Instead, work together with them to find a solution that will work for everyone.
+Sit down with them and have a calm discussion where you explain how you feel, what you would like and try to work out a way forward.

 Don’t Keep Secrets